-Mother Nature has been throwing a lot of energy our way.
+Mother Nature has Been Throwing a lot of Energy Around

 The hurricanes, tornadoes, wildfires, earthquakes, and floods that have battered the United States in recent years take a heavy toll on affected communities.
 No matter where you live, you’re likely to encounter some form of severe weather.
 Assessing your position now and planning ahead can make the difference between safety and disaster for you and your family.
 We invite you to use this outline to help you make advance preparations for catastrophic events.